cmkushnir/NMSModBuilder/readme.md

 You will only see the GoG or Steam button if the app found a corresponding installed instance of the game.

-Once the main window is displayed, select the game instance by clicking the GoG, Steam, or Select Folder button on the application [toolbar](Doc/cmkNMSModBuilder#Toolbar)).
+Once the main window is displayed, select the game instance by clicking the GoG, Steam, or Select Folder button on the application toolbar.
 It will take 6 - 15 sec to load and index the language, substance, product, technology, and recipe mbin files.
 The [Application tab](Doc/Tab_Application.md) log window will update as tasks are started and completed.